LEDswarm/firmware/docs/README.md

 [`firmware`](https://github.com/LEDswarm/firmware) is an executable Rust binary for microcontrollers, which enables swarm controllers to drive LEDs, read sensor data and interact with their environment.

-[`esp-idf`](https://github.com/esp-rs/esp-idf-hal) provides the base of the firmware with standard library support for ESP32 controller boards.
-The RMT module is used to efficiently drive a seven-pixel array of RGBW LEDs while an accelerometer and a small OLED display are attached to the I2C bus to provide sensor data and visual feedback.
+`esp-idf` provides the base of the firmware with standard library support for ESP32 controller boards.
+The [remote control module (RMT)](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/rmt.html) is used to efficiently drive a seven-pixel array of RGBW LEDs while an accelerometer and a small OLED display are attached to the I2C bus to provide sensor data and visual feedback.

 # ledswarm_firmware_esp32c3